Interview with Charles Martinet, the voice of Mario

 W: If you weren’t a voice actor, what do you think you’d be doing, to bring you this level of joy that you’ve found?

-CM: This summer, I was in London, and there was this Eastern European guy who was outside of one of the museums.
+CM: This summer, I was in London, and there was this Eastern European guy who was outside one of the museums.
 He had a bucket and two poles and this string tied between the poles with little loops in it, and he would dip that into his bucket and, as he pulled it up, hundreds of bubbles would go flying over London to the absolute elation and squeals of joy of all these beautiful children who were watching.
 Everybody was so happy and would stop and watch.
 Even the most stodgy adults couldn’t resist the temptation of poking the bubbles… I would want to find a way to bring that kind of joy, and I would definitely go out and get a bucket and two poles to do that.
 To do what you love to do in your life and to bring some sense of happiness to people is such an amazing and unique privilege.
 It’s something I just fell into—I didn’t know anything about Mario or Nintendo.
 I only knew that I wanted to be happy and to bring smiles to people.

 W: What’s one thing that fans would be surprised to learn about you?